-- student will meet with their academic advisor and designated college official throughout the semester to monitor academic performance. - recommendations to attend workshops to improve academic performance. - student will be limited to a maximum of 13 credit hours. - student will be restricted from participating in extracurricular intercollegiate athletic competitions, equestrian competitions, fine arts performances, and leadership position with College-recognized student organizations.
+- student will meet with their academic advisor and designated college official throughout the semester to monitor academic performance.
+Failure to do so may result in an extension of the probation period, or academic suspension. - recommendations to attend workshops to improve academic performance. - student will be limited to a maximum of 13 credit hours. - student will be restricted from participating in extracurricular intercollegiate athletic competitions, equestrian competitions, fine arts performances, and leadership positions with College-recognized student organizations.

-Upon completion of the semester in which the student was placed on Academic Probation, the student
+Upon completion of the semester in which the student was placed on Academic Probation, if the student they may be placed onacademic suspension or be dismissed.

-- has earned a cumulative GPA of 2.00 or higher will be placed in Good Academic Standing. - has earned a semester GPA of 2.00, but cumulative GPA is between 1.00 and 1.99.
-Thus, the student will continue to be on Academic Probation.
+- has earned a cumulative GPA of 2.00 or higher, they will be returned to Good Academic Standing. - has earned a semester GPA of 2.00 or higher, but their cumulative GPA is between 1.00 and 1.99, the student will remain on Academic Probation. - Note: If a student has been on probation for a total of three semesters, consecutive or nonconsecutive,